 Reminders when drinking cold coffee and other cold beverages

-- Avoid using straw.
+- Avoid using straws.
 Sucking in straw can lead to an opened wound as it will damage the clot in your gums.
 This can cause pain or even bleeding.
 Drink from a cup instead.

 - Avoid acidic beverages.
 Black coffees such as iced Americano are acidic.
-Acidic drinks can cause pain and discomfort in the tooth extraction site.
+Acidic drinks can cause pain and discomfort at the tooth extraction site.
 You may lessen the acidity by adding milk to it instead.